openharmony/docs/en/application-dev/security/cryptoFramework-guidelines.md

       let encodedKey = key.getEncoded();    // Obtain the binary data of the symmetric key and output a 192-bit byte stream. console.info('key getEncoded hex: ' + uint8ArrayToShowStr(encodedKey.data));
     })
-  } catch (error) {    // Throw an exception immediately in synchronous mode when an error is detected during the parameter check.
+  } catch (error) {    // Throw an exception immediately after an error is detected during the parameter check.
     console.error(`convertKey failed, ${error.code}, ${error.message}`);
     return;
   }
 }
 ```

-## Encrypting and Decrypting Data
+## Encryption and Decryption

-**When to Use**
+### When to Use

 Important data needs to be encrypted in data storage or transmission for security purposes.
 Typical encryption and decryption operations involve the following:

 1. Encrypt and decrypt data using a symmetric key.
 2. Encrypt and decrypt data using an asymmetric key pair.

-**Available APIs**
+### Available APIs

-For details about the APIs, see [Crypto Framework](../reference/apis/js-apis-cryptoFramework.md). <br>Due to the complexity of cryptographic algorithms, the implementation varies depending on the specifications and parameters you use, and cannot be enumerated by sample code.
-Before you start, understand the APIs in the API reference to ensure correct use of these APIs.
+The following table  describes the APIs used in this guide.
+For details about the APIs, see [Crypto Framework](../reference/apis/js-apis-cryptoFramework.md).

-The table below describes the APIs used in this guide.
+Due to complexity of cryptographic algorithms, the implementation varies depending on the specifications and parameters you use, and cannot be enumerated by sample code.
+Before you start, understand the APIs to ensure correct use of these APIs.

 |Instance|API|Description|
 |---|---|---|